ImperialOctopus/worlds-to-follow/docs/01-guide/05-character.md

 Your signature skill is not subject to this restriction: you can increase it as high as you like, regardless of the other skills in its category.

 ### Gaining Skill Points

-The way that you gain skill points will depend on your world — consult your Arbiter for your world's rules.
-You may gain skill points for

 ## Languages